gradualcolors/l2d2-demo/README.md

 ## [To Do List](#to-do-list)
 1. Add pause button to auto play
-2. Add flags for graduation/remininsce heights
+2. Add flag choices for graduation/remininsce height data
-3. Collect Live2D models
+3. Collect all the Live2D models from JP enstars
 4. Will add more as testing becomes public